Zinc and Acne: Does Zinc Help With Acne?

 Well, unfortunately, zinc blood tests are notoriously unreliable because zinc isn’t found as much in blood – it’s mostly inside the cells.

-While the exact mechanisms are unknown, zinc most likely heals acne by carrying vitamin A to your skin and by regulating your body’s hormonal balance.
+While the exact mechanisms are unknown, zinc most likely promotes healthy skin by carrying vitamin A to your skin and by regulating your body’s hormonal balance.

-What’s the best type of zinc for acne?
+What’s the best type of zinc supplement for acne?

 There’s a clear winner: zinc picolinate.
 Studies suggest that zinc picolinate is the most easily absorbed form – much more so than zinc gluconate or zinc citrate.
 Anecdotal reports from acne sufferers also confirm this.
 This is because your body forms zinc picolinate naturally from the zinc in real food – your body combines zinc in the intestines with picolinic acid, which is secreted by the pancreas.